 - A gritty sensation in the eye

 - The feeling of foreign debris in the eye

 Anterior blepharitis can be further categorized into different types according to the exact cause of your condition.
 Each form of blepharitis can have varying symptoms.

-Staphylococcal blepharitis causes the eyelids of the margins to become thicker, sticking eyelids, and misdirected or missing eyelashes.
+Staphylococcal blepharitis causes the eyelid margins to become thicker, may cause the eyelids to stick together, and also contributes to misdirected or missing eyelashes.